abdualdeen/trackmania-ai-training/README.md

 The Openplanetnext folder contains the data for OpenPlanet.
 OpenPlanet is a scripting "plugin" that allows for modification and interfacing with tmrl.

 The TmrlData folder holds settings and models for the AI as well as other things.

+**Note:** The checkpoints folder contains the model but it is zipped.
+It must be unzipped in that folder first before you can use it.